s4kibs4mi/tic-tac-toe-ng/README.md

-## angular2-seed
+## Angular2 Seed Project

-A simple starter project demonstrating the basic concepts of Angular 2.
+A template to start angular2 application development.

 ### Usage
 - Clone or fork this repository